john-mwangi/data-pipeline/README.md

-# Chocolate Sales Data Pipeline and API
+# Data Pipeline and API
 ## Overview
-This repository contains a data pipeline and API for processing and serving chocolate sales data.
+This repository contains a data pipeline and API for processing and serving sales data.
 The system fetches data from CSV/JSON sources, processes and validates it, stores it in a SQLite database, and provides a secure API for querying the data.

 ## Features
 ### Data Pipeline: